cbumgard/node-boot/README.md

 You should now be able to connect to http://localhost:8000/ and see a page just like this one.

+For an even more awesome workflow that detects file changes and restarts node automatically __AND__ executes Grunt tasks to download packages and update client assets (depending on changed files) run the following commands in separate terminals:

+1. `grunt watch`
+2. `nodemon app.js`

+__NOTE:__ Make sure nodemon is installed first (e.g. `npm install -g nodemon`):

 And now build your awesome web app!
 Please feel free to submit pull requests and contact me at cbumgard@gmail.com